Where can I find more information?

 Artists Rights Society (ARS)

+Representing a large number of well-known visual artists and artists’ estates.
 Also representing sister agencies in the UK and Europe.

 Professional and commercial photographers are often represented by an agency.
 Two of the most famous are: